onlykey/onlykey.github.io/dev_docs/readme.md

 Run `node ./index.js`, This will fire up a nodejs-express app to serv the app

-**production**
+_NOTE: webauthm/fido2 and native browser crypto libs require https_

-to build production
+__Run production building__
 ```
 npm run build-production
 ```

-_heroku will build production automaticly to serve, so no need to do this ourselves_
+_heroku will build production automaticly to serve, so no need to do this ourselves in most cases_

 Createing Plugins using `architect`